 Have you ever wondered how international trade really works?
 Not in the abstract sense of government policies and tariffs, but how things really, physically, get from point A to point B?
 In comes this mesmerizing timelapse, spanning a day in the life of a shipping freight:

-The video comes from Toby Smith, who’s made something of a name for himself shooting international industry—sapphire mines in Madagascar, Scottish hydroelectricity.
+This comes from Toby Smith, who’s made something of a name for himself shooting international industry—sapphire mines in Madagascar, Scottish hydroelectricity.
 Here, he’s rigged his camera atop the Gunhilde Maersk, en route from Ho Chi Minh City, Vietnam, to Ningbo, China, snapping more than 78,000 5D Mark III RAW files along the way.
 The video spans from dawn…

 …and then to dusk.